vxel/brotherql/README.md

 It allows to bypass difficulties encountered by many drivers and generic printing API to set the page sizes and margins, in particular for endless labels.

-The following printers should be supported:
+The following printers should be supported: QL-500, QL-550, QL-560, QL-570, QL-580N, QL-600, QL-650TD,
-- Brother QL-500
-- Brother QL-550
-- Brother QL-560
-- Brother QL-570
-- Brother QL-580N
-- Brother QL-600
-- Brother QL-650TD
-- Brother QL-700
-- Brother QL-700M
-- Brother QL-710W
-- Brother QL-720NW
-- Brother QL-800
-- Brother QL-810W
-- Brother QL-820NWB
-- Brother QL-1050
-- Brother QL-1060N
-- Brother QL-1100
-- Brother QL-1110NWB
-- Brother QL-1115NWB
+QL-700, QL-700M, QL-710W, QL-720NW, QL-800, QL-810W, QL-820NWB, QL-1050, QL-1060N, QL-1100, QL-1110NWB, QL-1115NWB.

 The code has been developed and tested on a Brother QL-700 printer, on Linux.
 Please report if you successfully tested the library with another printer, or if you encountered any problem.
 Support for network printers is experimental as I do not have such printer.
-Two-color printing is not support yet.
+Two-color (black & red) printing is still experimental.

 Options supported (see BrotherQLJob javadoc for more details):
 - **autocut**: whether to automatically cut the label (default is true)
 - **cutEach**: the number of labels after which a cut is applied (default is 1)
 - **feedAmount**: the feed amount.
 Note that in case of using QL-550/560/570/580N/700, 35 dots is always used, and 0 for Die-cut labels.
 - **delay**: delay in millis between prints
-- **dither**: whether to apply a Floyd-Steinberg dithering during conversion to black and white (default is true)
+- **dither**: whether to apply a Floyd-Steinberg dithering during conversion to black/red and white (default is true)
-- **threshold**: the threshold value (between 0 and 1) to discriminate between black and white pixels, based on pixel luminance.
+- **threshold**: the threshold value (between 0 and 1) to discriminate between black/red and white pixels, based on pixel luminance.
   Lower threshold means less printed dots, i.e. a brighter image.
   Meaningless if dither is true
 - **brightness**: Brightness factor applied before dithering.
 Higher means brighter.